AlexeyGolovenkov/DevHelper/README.md

 ### Swift Extension
 Generates extension for the class you are editing.
 The extension will be placed right after the class and selection will be moved to it.

+### Remove extra spaces
+Removes spaces at the end of every line in current file